Order the only graphic novel that crosses Peanuts with Van Gogh to represent the true story of an ultra-intense artist/modern-day family man.

 3) Silly Daddy fits with current media trends.
 Reality TV is still the rage, and the art as well as autobio story of the book give the reader the feeling that he/she is watching the illustrated scenes from a "hidden camera" stationed in Joe's life.

-4) In an election year, and with more implementation of heightened homeland security as well as talk of a national ID card, The "A Death in the Family" sequence illustrates and plays to Americans' worst fears of loss of privacy and freedom.
+4) The "A Death in the Family" sequence illustrates and plays to Americans' worst fears of loss of privacy and freedom.

-5) Silly Daddy addresses the causes and effects of the important societal concerns of unplanned parenthood, child abuse, divorce, and their effect on the individual as well as society at large, but in a palatable, entertaining way.
+5) Silly Daddy addresses the causes and effects of the important societal concerns of unplanned parenthood, parenting failures, divorce, and their effect on the individual as well as society at large, plus solutions on how to overcome.

 6) Joe's life story makes for a naturally interesting interview.
-What could be more captivating than Howard Stern talking to an eccentric artist who is a former rebel, and current born again Christian with a day job working to help adults with mental disabilities find jobs.
+What could be more captivating than an interviewer talking to an eccentric artist who is a former rebel, and current born again Christian with a day job working to help adults with mental disabilities find jobs.